godotengine/godot-docs/classes/class_projectsettings.rst

 - :ref:`Dictionary<class_Dictionary>` **input/ui_text_toggle_insert_mode**

-Default :ref:`InputEventAction<class_InputEventAction>` to toggle *instert mode* in a text field.
+Default :ref:`InputEventAction<class_InputEventAction>` to toggle *insert mode* in a text field.
 While in insert mode, inserting new text overrides the character after the cursor, unless the next character is a new line.

 \ **Note:** Default ``ui_*`` actions cannot be removed as they are necessary for the internal logic of several :ref:`Control<class_Control>`\ s.
 The events assigned to the action can however be modified.